Steer LLM Latents for Hallucination Detection: Impact Statement

 \section{Impact Statement}

 Ensuring the reliability of LLM is paramount as they are increasingly integrated into high-stakes applications like healthcare, law, and education.
 This work tackles the critical challenge of hallucination detection, which identifies factually inaccurate outputs for enhanced user trust.
 We propose a practical method that minimizes computational and labeling costs while enabling a plug-and-play approach for pre-trained LLMs.
 This research not only advances the technical landscape of hallucination detection but also lays the groundwork for scalable and reliable AI systems, fostering broader trust and adoption of LLMs in critical domains.
 Our study does not involve human subjects, complies with all legal and ethical standards, and we do not anticipate any potential harmful consequences resulting from our work.
-Code will be released for reproducibility.
+Code is available at: \url{https://github.com/deeplearning-wisc/tsv}.